 Kidscan Children’s Cancer Research is a Salford-based charity that funds and manages research into new and improved treatments for children with cancer.
 Cancer is the leading cause of death in children in the UK.
 25% of children diagnosed won’t make it to their 30th birthday.
 Many of the children who do survive, suffer life-long, life-limiting side effects caused by the treatments used to cure them.

-We receive no statutory funding, but with the contributions from the public, volunteers and businesses we fund research to develop new treatments that not only cure children with cancer, but also prevent the side effects of current treatments such learning difficulties, mobility issues and infertility.
+We receive no statutory funding, but with the contributions from the public, volunteers and businesses we fund research to develop new treatments that not only cure children with cancer but also prevent the side effects of current treatments such as learning difficulties, mobility issues and infertility.

 Our objective is to help every child that is diagnosed with cancer to survive and thrive.
 This means: